codr4life/snabl/README.md

 Snabl supports dispatching functions on multiple arguments.
 Each function name may have multiple implementations, as long as they have the same number of arguments with different types.

 #### Gradual Typing
-Snabl allows but doesn't require specifying types of values, `A` may be used to allow any type.
+Snabl supports but doesn't require specifying types of function arguments, results and variables.

 #### Reference Counting
 Snabl uses reference counting instead of garbage collection, which leads to more predictable performance and resource usage.